ayust/alpha-guide/content/upgrading-ships/amarr/sigil.md

 The improved fit replaces the shield resistance rigs with three `Medium Cargohold Optimization I` for additional cargo capacity.
-Combined with the upgrade to `Expanded Cargohold II` modules, this increases its cargo bay to 11299.3 m3 - enough for four frigates and their fittings, with spare room for ammunition as well.
+Combined with the upgrade to `Expanded Cargohold II` modules, this increases its cargo bay to 11299.3 m3 - enough for four frigates, two destroyers, or a cruiser, with room to spare for their fittings and ammunition.

 To compensate for the loss of the shield resistance rigs, it fits an 'Upgraded EM Ward Amplifier I` to plug the weak spot in its base shield resistances.